 The Department of Plant Biology is just one facet of Michigan State University’s emphasis on plant science.
-MSU has among the biggest and best plant science research programs in the world, which encompass many departments (e.g. Plant Biology, Horticulture, Forestry, Crop and Soil Sciences, Plant Pathology, Biochemistry, Fisheries and Wildlife), units (e.g. Plant Research Laboratory, Kellogg Biological Station) and programs (e.g. Genetics, Cell and Molecular Biology, and Ecology, Evolutionary Biology and Behavior).
+MSU has among the biggest and best plant science research programs in the world, which encompass many departments (e.g. Plant Biology, Horticulture, Forestry, Plant Soil and Microbial Sciences, Biochemistry and Molecular Biology, Fisheries and Wildlife), field stations (Kellogg Biological Station), research units (Plant Research Laboratory and Plant Resilience Institute) and graduate programs (e.g. Genetics and Cell and Molecular Biology).
+The Department of Plant Biology Graduate Program also offers dual majors with the Ecology, Evolutionary Biology and Behavior Graduate Program and the Molecular Plant Sciences Program.
 The Department of Plant Biology is the nexus of this enormous research focus on plant science and is an exciting place to study and perform research.

 The faculty in the Department of Plant Biology focuses on basic research in all disciplines of plant biology.
 Students in our program are trained to integrate information between different hierarchies of biological organization.
 Because of the great diversity of research programs in the department, our graduate program is very flexible.
 There are very few courses required for all students; rather each student can work with their committee to set a curriculum that best suits their needs.
 It is also possible for students to get dual degrees or certifications by fulfilling requirements in various other programs at MSU.